 Nowadays, mastering the art of self-discipline is presented as an outdated strategy.
-In other words, there is a lot of new information that insists that self-discipline is overrated and no longer relevant.
-While some of these arguments make a lot of sense, the truth is the people who are writing the books and researching the data are self-disciplined.
+In other words, a lot of new information insists that self-discipline is overrated and no longer relevant.
+While some of these arguments make a lot of sense, the people writing the books and researching the data are self-disciplined.
 Ironically, it takes a bit of self-discipline to accomplish almost anything, especially writing books about it.

 I digress.

 But you see my point.
-The truth is a little bit of good ole fashioned self-discipline is still a good idea to incorporate into your award-winning life.
+The truth is old-fashioned self-discipline, which is still an excellent idea to incorporate into your award-winning life.

-In this article, you’ll learn how to finally get off of the soul-sucking rollercoaster of ups and downs and finally plant your feet on the solid ground of steady progress (even if it’s slow, it’s still progress).
+In this article, you’ll learn how to get off the soul-sucking rollercoaster of ups and downs and finally plant your feet on the solid ground of steady progress (even if it’s slow, it’ll progress).

-These 7 strategies will help you develop the self-discipline muscle that you long for.
+These seven strategies will help you develop the self-discipline muscle that you long for.

 7 Ways To Master Self-Discipline